Andieroid-UA/Course-Project---The-Basics/App-Notes.md

 5. Found in "Submitting the Recipe Edit Form"

 There's an error here, can't add new stuff!
 Also the red error boxes do not show up with creating a new recipe...

+Strange!
+Noticing here if I try to delete an ingredient it circles me back to the recipe page listing the ingredients...

 ----------CLOSED BUGS----------